 You have joined a game in Roll20 and you need to create a character.
 This article helps you with the character creation process.
 The article covers the basics information such as how to add your character to your game, edit your character sheet and link character art and tokens.

 Add Your Character

-To begin, your GM will need to Add a Character in the Journal tab.
+If that option is not enabled, your GM may need to Add a Character in the Journal tab on their end.
 This will generate a character sheet with an auto-generated name that will become your character.
 Before you can access the character and start the character creation process, you need to ask your GM to assign you permissions.
 After granting you permissions, you can change the name of your character.
 The ability to Edit and Control can only be given to players who have joined the game.
 Therefore, the GM must wait for players to join before assigning character sheets.

 Navigate Your Character Sheet

 Once your Character Sheet is created and you are assigned Edit and Control permission, you can now edit your Character Sheet!
 Select your Character Sheet, click the Edit button at the top.

 - Input your character’s name.

 In Player’s Journals

 The GM can allow all, some, or none of the players to be able to see the Character Sheet.
 Players can view a character sheet if they have the permission, but they also need Edit and Control permission to make changes.

 Can be Edited & Controlled By